makerdao/community/governance/communications/maker-relay-ep-00.md

 ## Have Feedback?

 We value your input!
 Leave a reply, post in the forum, [provide feedback](https://forms.gle/Z2QAgywU2Sesm7Vy6), or join us in the [Community-Development](https://chat.makerdao.com/channel/community-development) channel to let us know what you want to see.

-_--Disclaimer-- (This update is assembled by a group of contributing members in the MakerDAO community.
-By no means should this serve as financial advice or an inducement to vote in a specific way.
-This update is purely for informative and for communications purposes only.)_